amiraligrr/ZP-lang-Framework/README.md

 3. View output in the terminal panel
 4. Click Details to see per-command execution results

----
+## Adding a New Language (v0.0.03)

+1. Create a file named lang-zp-yourlanguage.py
+2. Define name, version, and author variables
+3. Define a process(command, variables) function
+4. Support the "test" command (must return OK)
+5. Implement your language's keywords and logic
+6. Place the file in the same folder as zp_api.py
+7. Restart the Flask server or call the /reload endpoint

+No changes to ZP Core are required.
+This plugin architecture makes it easy to add, share, and download language files.

-## Limitations of Current Version
+## Limitations of Version 0.0.03

 The current version only handles single commands line by line.
 It does not yet support:

 - Multi-line programs
 - Nested commands (if statements containing print)